Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Mobile, Alabama

 The city removed the statue of Confederate Adm.
-Raphael Semmes from downtown early Friday and took it to a secure location, Mayor Sandy Stimpson said in a tweet.
+Raphael Semmes from downtown and took it to a secure location, Mayor Sandy Stimpson said in a tweet.

 Stimpson said the decision to remove that statue was not about Semmes or an attempt to rewrite history.